The Best Places to Sell Your Funko Pop Collection

 Finally, whenever you're selling anything online or offline, then we always suggest keeping your expectations low.
 If you see someone trying to sell a Funko Pop that you own for $500 on eBay (or anywhere else), then don't assume that the Pop is worth that much.
 Look for what a Funko Pop in comparable condition to your item sells for consistently online.
 You should generally not expect to make bank when selling something like Funko Pops unless you have items like the SDCC Holographic Darth Maul (worth over $5,000 ea).
 Use the Pop Price Guide if you want to get values, but be careful not to rely on it completely as we sometimes find prices to be slightly off.

-Note that any advice we give is just our opinion.
+Note that any advice we give is for entertainment purposes only.
 You should always do a good amount of research before selling a collection of Funko Pops or any other collectibles.
 Be sure to consult multiple sources before selling anything or making any financial decisions.
-If you need any personal advice on your Funko collection, then know that we offer free appraisals/advice.
-Call, text, or email us today if you're looking for an opinion or need to be pointed in the right direction.
+If you need any personal opinions (for entertainment purposes only) on your Funko collection, then know that we offer free appraisals/opinions.
+Call, text, or email us today if you're looking to be pointed in the right direction.
 Or you can fill out our contact us form if it's easier.